-In a civil tax case, the penalty typically arises after a state or federal tax investigator has noticed a problem with a tax return, from glaring mistakes to simple calculation errors.
+In civil tax cases, the penalties typically arise after a state or federal tax investigation notices a problem in personal or business tax returns, from glaring mistakes to simple calculation errors.
 Civil tax cases may result in no penalty at all or may result in a variety of fines.
 For instance, forgetting to file a return will result in a 5% penalty based on the amount of taxes due per month, while intentionally filing a fraudulent return can result in a 75% penalty.

-Individuals committing criminal tax fraud, such as underreporting income, overestimating expenses or deductions, failing to collect employment taxes, making false statements to investigators, violating employer withholding requirements, or not filing a yearly tax return, could face serious fines determined by the state.
-Note that if the IRS proves that a person did not file so they could evade taxes, the government may pursue a felony conviction with a fine as high as $100,000.
+Individuals committing criminal tax fraud, such as under-reporting income, overestimating expenses or deductions, failing to collect employees’ taxes, making false statements to investigators in a state or federal investigation, violating employer withholding requirements, or not filing a yearly tax return, could face serious fines determined by the IRS attorneys.
+Note that if the IRS proves that a person did not file so that they could evade taxes, the government may pursue a felony conviction with a fine as high as $100,000.

-Tax fraud cases are serious matters at the state and federal level.
+Tax fraud cases are serious matters at the state and federal levels.
 If you have been accused of committing tax fraud, whether for understating your income or not filing your tax return, it is critical that you consult an experienced attorney to build a defense for you to combat fines and jail time.
-Attorney Diane C. Bass can help you fight your civil or criminal tax fraud charges and defend you aggressively in court.

 Criminal defense attorney Diane C. Bass can help you fight your civil or criminal tax fraud charges and defend you aggressively in court against the attorneys for the IRS.
 To schedule a free case evaluation with attorney Diane C. Bass, call 949-494-7011.